bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-09-11-newsletter.md

   Core 0.17 and are expected to be used for other interactions with the wallet in the future.

-- LND made almost 30 merges in the past week, many of which made small enhancements or bugfixes to its autopilot facility---its ability to allow users to choose to automatically open new channels with automatically-selected peers.
+- **LND** made almost 30 merges in the past week, many of which made small enhancements or bugfixes to its autopilot facility---its ability to allow users to choose to automatically open new channels with automatically-selected peers.
 Several merges also updated which versions of libraries LND depends upon.

-- C-Lightning added several hundred lines of documentation to its repository this week, most of it inline code documentation or updates to files in its [/doc directory][c-lightning docs].
+- [C-Lightning #1899][] added several hundred lines of documentation to its repository this week, most of it inline code documentation or updates to files in its [/doc directory][c-lightning docs].

 {% include references.md %}
-{% include linkers/issues.md issues="12775,12490,14096" %}
+{% include linkers/issues.md issues="12775,12490,14096,1899" %}

 [bcc 0.17]: https://bitcoincore.org/bin/bitcoin-core-0.17.0/
 [workshop]: /workshops